Director's Annual Report 2018

-The Director's Annual Report for 2017 covers the 2016-2017 school year and provides a view into the amazing things happening in our schools and our school board.
+The Director's Annual Report for 2018 covers the 2017-2018 school year and provides a view into the many amazing things happening in our schools and our school board.
 This year’s report, #WeAreKPR, has both a print and video format.

-Focus on Action at KPR's First Indigenous Peoples Awareness Month
+Focus on Action at KPR's Second Indigenous Peoples Awareness Month

-We celebrated our first-ever Indigenous Peoples Awareness Month in November with outstanding guest speakers, elders and leaders from across Canada.
+We celebrated our second-ever Indigenous Peoples Awareness Month in November with outstanding guest speakers, elders and leaders from across Canada.